hossamnasser938/Redux-Basics-Course-Documentation/Documentation Files/04_working_with_state_and_immutability.md

     1. It is a **functional programming concept**: *Avoiding state change and mutable data*.
     2. One of the main functions of ` Store ` in ` Redux ` is to **store** or **keep track** of different versions of ` state ` during application running.
 Doing that in a **mutable** way makes it only a single ` state `.
     3. Doing that in an **immutable** way allows knowing where you are when you need to.
-* Enough talking let's use a an object for ` state `.
+* Enough talking let's use an object for ` state `.
     1. We've done the first step already by defining the initial ` state`.
     2. We need to modify the ` Reducer `.
     ```